SpedySpedy Docs

 MetadataRead-onlyRequired by GitHub for all tokens (granted automatically)

-Recommended: Use a fine-grained personal access token scoped to only the repositories the runner should access.
+Recommended: Use a fine-grained personal access token or the Spedy GitHub App, scoped to only the repositories the runner should access.
 This follows the principle of least privilege.

 Download and Setup